Often the benefits of the R&D tax incentive are misunderstood.

 Is it a super tax credit, cash back or extended loss?

-The truth is, all of the above are correct, but in different scenarios.
+In truth, all the above are correct, but in different scenarios.

-The first point to consider is if your business is below or above the $20 million aggregate turnover threshold.
-Below is a table to show the differing benefits and a guide to help you ascertain which category you fall in to.
+The first point to consider is, is your business below or above the $20 million aggregate turnover threshold.

 The refundable cash back benefit is reserved for loss making entities.